astral-sh/ruff-vscode/README.md

 Finally, to use a common Ruff configuration across all projects, consider creating a user-specific `pyproject.toml` or `ruff.toml` file as described in the [FAQ](https://docs.astral.sh/ruff/faq/#does-ruff-support-numpy-or-google-style-docstrings).

+### Using the Experimental Server

+To use the new Rust-based language server (`ruff server`), you'll need to enable the "Experimental Server" setting and reload the extension.

+At the moment, the experimental server has the following known limitations:

+- Most extension settings are not yet supported, and many will not be needed after the transition to the new server is finished.
+For example, `editor.codeActionsOnSave` does not work at the moment due to missing support for source-level code actions (see below).
+Additionally, `lint.args` / `format.args` will be replaced in the future with specific configuration fields for the linter and formatter.
+- Commands like `Fix all` and `Organize Imports` have not yet been implemented.
+(Quick Fixes should still work, though)
+- Hierarchial configuration for individual files is not yet supported.
+At the moment, the language server uses the `ruff.toml` / `pyproject.toml` at the workspace root to configure the formatter and linter.
+- Jupyter Notebook files are not supported yet.
+- Using local Ruff binaries is not yet supported.
+At the moment, the extension will always use the bundled Ruff binary. (`v0.3.3`)

 ## Commands